Skip to main content

 Signing

 Aqago provides signing endpoints that can be used to sign arbitrary payloads up to 4KB in size.
 This limit is designed to maintain a clean separation of concerns between data and metadata within your connected product stack.
 This keeps Aqago performant as your fleet scales and allows you to address scaling considerations in your data infrastructure (e.g. hot and cold storage, vertical vs horizontal DB scaling, etc.) independently of Aqago.
+It also allows Aqago to be used out of the box in systems with strict data governance requirements like medical devices and automotive and/or when handling sensitive intellectual property like trained model weights.
 Signing is done using the certificate obtained by dIdP.

-For example, instead of providing Aqago with an entire compressed OS image for signing, you generate a hash of the image and have Aqago sign that instead.
+For example, instead of providing Aqago with an entire compressed OS image or an ONNX or TF weights file for signing, you generate a hash of its contents and have Aqago sign that instead.
 Aqago can be used in this way to assert the integrity of arbitrary blobs without reading their contents.
-The Aqago agent can be used to further assert signature validity of blobs on device, e.g. for signed OTA updates.
+The Aqago agent can be used to further assert signature validity of blobs on device, e.g. for signed OTA OS or model updates.

 Requests to signing endpoints are authenticated with API tokens.